Fast Feed Business

 The basics: throughput and bandwidth

-Throughput measures the actual speed of data on a network, whereas bandwidth is the theoretical measure of the speed of data.
+Throughput measures the actual speed data travels on a network, whereas bandwidth is the theoretical measure of the speed of data.
 Having a good sense of both of these numbers will help you understand how well your network is performing.

 Know what you’ll do online to know the Mbps you’ll need